Westpac’s Lifesaver Rescue Helicopter – top 6 tips for a super safe Karma Resorts Rottnest Channel Swim

 In some senses the swim can be a stressful event – especially for skippers and paddlers – so if things are getting tense onboard then break out the lollies and remind yourselves to keep things fun!

-Written by andrio angga
+Written by Wirka Wayan

 Leave a Reply